 Are you having trouble driving traffic and clicks to your website?
-If yes, then one of the reasons could be because of low organic CTR (click-through rate).
+If yes, then one of the reasons could be because of low CTR (click-through rate).
 Want to know how to improve CTR in 5 minutes or less?
 You’re in the right place!

-When users don’t click on your link in the organic search results, you won’t generate traffic.
-This results in fewer leads, low sales, and might affect your search rankings.
+When users don’t click on your link in organic search results (like on Google), you won’t generate traffic.
+This results in fewer leads and lower sales, and might even affect your search rankings.
 If your results are getting seen but not clicked on, Google may see that as a signal that your site isn’t as desirable as the other results.

 That’s why it’s important to get as many people as possible to click on your link.
-In this article, we’ll show you effortless ways to improve CTR in 5 minutes or less.
+In this article, we’ll show you simple ways to improve your CTR in 5 minutes or less.

-The first step towards improving your website’s CTR is checking its current status.
-By looking at the CTR of different keywords, you can identify terms and related pages that need improvement.
+The first step towards improving your website’s CTR is monitoring how your pages and keywords are performing.
+By looking at the CTR of your keywords and pages, you can identify the ones that need work.

 To view the search console report, navigate to Insights » Reports and then select Search Console from the top menu.